nicbuitr/StartDroneApp/README.md

 3. Hit the "Start Drone" button.
 4. Enjoy the show.

-#### Using the Drone:
+### Using the Drone (Optional):

 To make the app work with the Drone:

 1. Turn the Drone ON.
-2. Connect to Drone's WiFi, it has to be from the device where Node.js server is running, as the interactions happens between Drone <-> Meteor's Node.js server.
+2. Connect to Drone's WiFi, it has to be from the device where Node.js server is running, as the interactions happen between Drone <-> Meteor's Node.js server.
 3. Place it somewhere safe for it to take off.
 4. Set up Web App's parameters as desired or leave them as default.
-5. Tick "Drone Connected to Server?" checkbox.
+5. Mark "Drone Connected to Server?" checkbox.
 6. Stand at a safe distance.
 7. Hit the "Start Drone" button.
 8. Enjoy the show and wait patiently until it is finished.

-### Using the MTC:
+### Using the MTC (Optional):

-Once the OpenMTC is installed on the server do the following:
+Once the OpenMTC is installed on the linux server do the following:
 1. Copy the "SmartIMZSeeking" folder located in this repo under "MTC" folder.
 2. Paste it at the "apps" folder of the OpenMTC directory e.g: "/home/openmtc/openmtc-ula/apps".
 3. Make sure both NSCL and GSCL are working properly by doing the following: